 Patients expressed their views and were involved in making decisions about their care and treatment.
 The practice used a patient feedback survey to capture information about how the patients viewed the quality of dental care they received.
-The survey also asked for patients' individual comments.
+The survey also asked for patients individual comments.
 We saw that the results obtained showed a high level of satisfaction with the quality of service provided.
 Patients who used the service said that the service was very professional, friendly and welcoming.
-There were several comments that demonstrated that the practice was family friendly and that patients were at the heart of the practice.

-The three patients we spoke with were very happy with the standard of care they had received.
-They all described how helpful and friendly the practice staff were.
+The two patients we spoke with were very happy with the standard of care they had received.
+Both described how helpful and friendly the practice staff were.
 Patients were satisfied with appointment waiting times and the cleanliness of the practice.
 This was further supported by observing the results and comments contained in the patient feedback survey and on the CQC comment cards.